 Interested Parties ISO 9001 : How to Define and Manage them

 The ISO 9001, ISO 14001, and ISO 45001 management systems standards require organizations to understand the needs and expectations of Interested Parties.

-In this post, QSE Academy explains who are the Interested Parties and how your organization can manage them.
-You will also learn how to comprehend and prioritize your interested parties.
+In this post, QSE Academy explains who are Interested Parties and how your organization can manage them.
+You will also learn how to comprehend and prioritize them.

 “Person or organization that can affect, be affected by, or perceive itself to be affected by a decision or activity.”

 According to ISO 14001, ‘to perceive itself or to be affected’ means the observation has been recognized to the organization.
 This covers comments or feedback from an organization’s social media channels.

 Meanwhile, ISO 45001 states that “This International Standard sets out requirements concerning workers who are also Interested Parties”.